ActiveLLM: Large Language Model-based Active Learning for Textual Few-Shot Scenarios: Experiments

-In this section, we aim to assess how ActiveLLM equipped with various LLMs and the prompt configuration B2 from Section \ref{sec:configuration_results} perform on the more common datasets of the GLUE benchmark.
-Unlike previous experiments, we only sample one dataset for each task but continue to average the performance across five training runs.
+In this section, we aim to assess how ActiveLLM equipped with various LLMs and the prompt configuration B2 from Section \ref{sec:configuration_results} performs on the more common datasets of the GLUE benchmark.

 The results of this experiment are given in Table \ref{tab:main_few_shot_results}.
-ActiveGPT4, ActiveGPT4o and ActiveMistralLarge are given 200 unlabeled instances, as identified in the batch size experiments (Section \ref{sec:presented_batch_size}).
+ActiveGPT4, ActiveGPT4o, Activeo1 and ActiveMistralLarge are given 200 unlabeled instances as identified in the batch size experiments (Section \ref{sec:presented_batch_size}).
 Llama 3, GPT-3.5, Gemini-Ultra and Mixtral can not process such extensive prompts and are therefore given 100 instances.
-Notably, on average over all tasks Mistral Large with 200 examples emerged as the superior model, even surpassing GPT-4.
-However, ActiveGPT4 is the only one that consistently improved results, while other variants decreased performance in at least one task compared to the baseline.
-Intriguingly, despite being the weakest overall, Gemini-Ultra achieved the best scores in MRPC and COLA.
-Furthermore, although Mistral-Large with 200 examples generally outperformed its 100-example counterpart, it yielded inferior results in five out of eight tasks.
-The tasks in which Mistral-Large with 200 instances performs better are those with a generally shorter text length, suggesting that choosing a batch size based on token length may be better than a static batch size.
+All LLMs show that they are very good query models for ActiveLLM, outperforming the baseline in most cases.
+However, we recommend using ActiveLLM with GPT-4 or GPT-3.5, as they consistently improve results across all tasks. \revisedNEW{An interesting finding} is that Mistral Large with 200 examples performed worse than its 100 example counterpart in five out of eight tasks.
+The tasks where Mistral Large performs better with 200 instances are those with generally shorter text length, suggesting that choosing a batch size based on token length may be better than a static batch size.
+This would also explain the variation in improvements across tasks and models, as some tasks involve many more tokens per instance, and some models perform better with larger prompts. \revisedNEW{In addition, the differences between the models may be due to the fact that the prompt design phase was carried out using GPT-4.
+Other models may work better and give more consistent results with a prompt design specifically for them.} The most significant improvements can be observed with ActiveMistralLarge (200) and ActiveGPT4 on WNLI and SST-2, respectively, achieving improvements of 17.19 and 17.11 percentage points over the baseline.

-Overall, ActiveLLM proves to be a robust method for enhancing performance in few-shot scenarios.
-The most significant improvements were observed with ActiveMistralLarge (200) and ActiveGPT4 on WNLI and SST2, respectively, achieving improvements of 17.19 and 17.11 percentage points over the baseline.
+Overall, ActiveLLM, utilizing GPT-4 and GPT-3.5, proves to be a robust approach for enhancing performance in few-shot scenarios across all tasks.
+While it may even produce better results with other LLMs, the improvements may be inconsistent and should be compared to a baseline.